Wildfires spread in eastern Canada, forcing evacuations in coastal Quebec

 "Alberta, the Northwest Territories, Saskatchewan, Manitoba, Quebec, New Brunswick and Nova Scotia - they are all experiencing interface wildfires," he said, referring to fires that have the potential to impact buildings and forest fuel or vegetation simultaneously.

-The mayor of Sept-Iles, a coastal Quebec city, declared a local state of emergency on Friday and ordered 10,000 people to evacuate their homes.

-"The situation in Quebec is growing day by day," Stephane Lauzon, a federal member of parliament from the province, told reporters.

-Prime Minister Justin Trudeau, who was meeting Polish counterpart Mateusz Morawiecki in Ottawa, promised to keep providing federal assistance to impacted provinces.
+Prime Minister Justin Trudeau, promised to keep providing federal assistance to impacted provinces.

-"This is a scary time for a lot of people from coast to coast to coast," he said.
+"This is a scary time for a lot of people from coast to coast to coast," he told reporters on Friday.
 "We will continue to be there to support in whatever ways we can."

-Canadian armed forces have been helping fight fires in western Canada since early May and troops were sent to Nova Scotia on Thursday.
-Help has also come from United States, Australia, New Zealand and South Africa, and Morawiecki on Friday offered to send firefighter from Poland if needed.

-(Reporting by Allison Lampert in Montreal and Ismail Shakil in Ottawa; Editing by Nick Macfie)
+(Reporting by Allison Lampert in Montreal and Ismail Shakil in Ottawa; Editing by Nick Macfie and Diane Craft)

 ((ismail.shakil@tr.com;))